sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 The `HelloWorldServlet` extends `HttpServlet`, so this will be a HTTP endpoint that customers can visit.
 It is mapped to the `/hello` route using `@WebServlet("/hello")`.
 By overriding the function `doGet`, you define what happens when a client performs an HTTP GET request on the `/hello` route.
 In this case the endpoint simply writes a response containing **`Hello World!`**

-**Note**: The application code runs seamlessly in `SCP Neo` as well as `SCP Cloud Foundry`.
+**Note**: The application code runs seamlessly in `SAP Business Technology Platform Neo` as well as `SAP Business Technology Platform Cloud Foundry`.
 The `SAP Cloud SDK` is compatible with both versions and provides mechanisms to seamlessly transfer code between both environments.

 [DONE]
 [ACCORDION-END]